bigcommerce/dev-docs/docs/stencil-docs/reference-docs/global-objects-and-properties.md

 ## Template Property

-**Description:** A string containing the name of the root template currently being rendered in the page context. <br>
+**Description:** A string containing the name of the root template currently being rendered in the page context. <br />

 **Handlebars Expression:** `{{template}}`